Shopify/checkout-sheet-kit-android/README.md

    URL and set the `'return_to'` to be the obtained `checkoutUrl`
 2. Provide the Multipass URL to `ShopifyCheckoutSheetKit.present()`.

+> [!Important]
-_Note: the above JSON omits useful customer attributes that should be provided where possible and encryption and signing should be done server-side to ensure Multipass keys are kept secret._
+> the above JSON omits useful customer attributes that should be provided where possible and encryption and signing should be done server-side to ensure Multipass keys are kept secret.

 #### Shop Pay